 Schools, school districts, and charter schools should put in place a core set of infectious disease prevention strategies as part of normal operations.
 The addition and layering of COVID-19- specific prevention strategies should be tied to the COVID-19 Community Levels and community or setting-specific context, such as availability of resources, health status of students, and age of population served.
 Enhanced prevention strategies also may be necessary in response to an outbreak in schools, school districts, and charter school settings.

-Please report ALL positive cases to the CCPS Health Office as soon as possible, including household members that do not attend CCPS.
+Please report ALL positive cases to the CCPS Health Office as soon as possible.

 Absences Due to COVID-19 Positivity

 In the event a student is confirmed to be positive with COVID-19, a parent or guardian must report the absences to the CCPS Attendance Secretary by calling 505.998.1021 or by emailing email@example.com.
 The Attendance Secretary will consult with the Health Office as necessary.

 CCPS staff members who are confirmed to be positive with COVID-19 must report it to the Health Office as quickly as possible.
 The Health Office will work with school administration on leave paperwork.
 In addition, CCPS teachers are responsible for requesting a substitute for the days that they are absent due to the positive case.